 Dr. Gonzalez’s research interests are dedicated to designing, implementing, and evaluating skills-based interventions in implicit bias recognition and management (IBRM).
 Academically, Dr. Gonzalez is an international leader in the development of IBRM curriculum.
-She is also expanding her horizon by seeking further training in implementation science with a goal of reducing disparities in diagnostic error.
+She is expanding her horizon by seeking further training in implementation science with a goal of reducing disparities in diagnostic error.
 By reducing disparities in diagnostic error, Dr. Gonzalez is working to expedite the application of best practices into routine clinical practice and consequently improve patient outcomes with maximum efficiency.

 Dr. Gonzalez earned her B.S. at Pennsylvania State University in biology and went on to obtain her M.D. from Albert Einstein College of Medicine.
 She then completed her internship and residency at New York Presbyterian Hospital and Weill Cornell Medical Center in internal medicine.
 Dr. Gonzalez also completed a Research Fellowship in Medical Education at the University of Cincinnati.
 She holds a M.Ed. from the University of Cincinnati in Medical Education.